CMYK vs PMS vs RGB

 Quite simply, CMYK stands for Cyan, Magenta, Yellow and Key (aka black).
 These are the four-primary printing colours and commonly seen in home inkjet printers.

-CMYK stands for Cyan, Magenta, Yellow and Key (aka black), which are the four-primary printing colours and are commonly seen in home inkjet printers.
-Cyan, magenta, yellow and black are mixed in different quantities to print a vast array of different colours.
-CMYK printing requires four colour plates, one for each colour and is known as four colour process (4CP), however some printing presses have 5 or 6 colour processes, which means that additional metallic spot colour or vanish can be added alongside the CMYK.
+In commercial printing, these 4 colours are mixed together in different quantities to print a vast array of various colours.
+CMYK printing requires four colour plates, one for each colour and is known as four colour process (4CP).
+However, some printing presses have 5 or 6 colour processes, which means that additional metallic spot colour or a vanish can be added alongside the CMYK.

 PMS: Pantone Matching System

 PMS stands for Pantone Matching System and is a standardised spot colour categorisation system.
 Pantone colours are pre-mixed, so a specified Pantone colour code is always the same regardless of where and how it is printed.